 The GLCC is one of the academic support centers of St John’s University serving students registered for classes in the Department of Languages and Literatures, the Institute of Asian Studies, the Department of Communication Sciences and Disorders, and the Language Connection, as well as any student interested in furthering his or her knowledge of a language.
 At the GLCC students can start practicing one or several of the languages currently offered at St John’s University.
 Through immersion and interaction, under the guidance of trained language assistants they will build on the language skills acquired in the classroom and gain in confidence in the use of the language in a convivial and pressure-free atmosphere.

 The Center offers large seating areas in a library-like setting for studying and group gathering.
 It is equipped with individual language pods, computers, large screen TVs and reference material.

 Weekly Sessions of Practice at the Center

 For all language classes offered by St. John’s College Department of Languages and Literatures the former language laboratory requirement has been replaced with ten 30 minute sessions spent regularly at the Center to put into practice what has been learned during the three hours of weekly classroom instruction.

-At the Center, students can join a variety of workshops, engage in group activities and round table conversations in the target language under the supervision of a native or near-native speaker of the language - tutor or graduate assistant, attend a language event, receive individual tutoring in Arabic, Chinese, ESL Speech and Writing, French, German, Italian, Japanese, Korean, Modern Greek, Russian, Spanish, Phonetics and Language Acquisition to improve their grades, or simply watch foreign TV channels or videos and use the resource material put at their disposal to study.
+At the Center, students can join a variety of workshops, engage in group activities and round table conversations in the target language under the supervision of a native or near-native speaker of the language - tutor or graduate assistant, attend a language event, receive individual tutoring in Arabic, Chinese, ESL Speech and Writing, French, German, Italian, Japanese, Korean, Modern Greek, Russian, Spanish, Phonetics and Language Acquisition to improve their grades, practice the language with our tutors towards achieving fluency or simply use the resource material put at their disposal to study.